yutaplug/Aliucord/oldui/index.md

 - The new Discord mobile client uses the React Native framework, which is not as performant as Kotlin.
 React Native is a port from iOS while Kotlin is Android native.

-- Even If we'd want to use the new one, everything would need to be rewriten and thats a waste of time considering how bad React Native is.
+- Even if we'd want to use the new one, everything would need to be rewriten and thats a waste of time considering how bad React Native is.

 - Aliucord developers don't & [didn't](https://github.com/Aliucord/AliucordRN) like to work with the new one.